NoxOrg/Nox/readme.md

 - **Response:** Returns a status code indicating success or failure.

 #### Related Entities endpoints to manage the relationship between the existing entities
-The following endpoints are generated based on `relationship => canManageReference` yaml configuration.
+The following endpoints are generated based on `relationship => apiGenerateReferenceEndpoint` yaml configuration.

 ##### GET `/api/<EntityPluralName>/<key>/<RelatedEntityPluralName>/$ref` (e.g. `/api/Countries/1/TimeZones/$ref`)
 - **Description:** Retrieves references to the related entities (e.g. time zones) associated with a specific country.